 Probably the most popular spot on the Peninsula is Mill Creek with a launch on Fort Monroe.
-Unfortunately, the jetski clan also knows about this launch.
-Although not a great spot, it is quite sheltered and shallow in many areas and is therefore popular with the beginners and intermediates, those who are a little rusty, those who like the social flavor of it, and those looking for a safer launch during nuclear winds.
+It is also popular with kayakers and others with small boats.
+Although not a great windsurfing spot, it is quite sheltered and shallow in many areas and is therefore popular with the beginners and intermediates, those who are a little rusty, those who like the social flavor of it, and those looking for a safer launch during nuclear winds.

 Mill creek is best sailed on a North or Northeast wind.
 Other winds are possible because it is completely enclosed but those are the least gusty and shifty as this launch seems to turn everything coming at it into gusts.
 The bottom is quite muddy and booties are recommended as there is some debris to be found there.
 Watch out for a drainage pipe off to the West.

 When the winds pick up to nuclear strength and the other open water launches get hazardous, Mill Creek can be one of the few safe place to sail.
-WET worked up an agreement with the base commander which allows us to sail there until the winds reach 35 knots sustained.
-However you are at their mercy and must leave if instructed to do so.
-Especially when hurricane winds are emminent they usually deny access well in advance as a way of easing later evacuation if needed.
 If your are looking for someone to sail with, hit Mill Creek on a Sunday and you will almost always find a few boardheads gathered there.
 It's the Canadian Hole of Tidewater.

 Directions: To get here from I-64 West, take the first exit after coming off the Hampton Roads Bridge-tunnel (or the last one if you are travelling East) at (Exit 268).
 At the light, in either case, turn left and proceed past the Hardee's and the McDonald's to the next light.
-Turn right onto Mellen Street which will curve around and take you across a small bridge, to Fort Monroe.
-At the light, show a driver's license and vehicle registration to the guard if required as you pass and follow the road down to the big hotel which will bend to the left.
-Take another left at the end of the hotel and head back toward the gate, parallel to the road on which you entered but a block over.
-Just before exiting the fort, turn right onto Eustis Road.
-Keep your speed below 25MPH at all times.
-Proceed less than 1/2 mile to the fishing area and parking lot.
+Turn right onto Mellen Street which will curve around and take you across a small bridge, to Fort Monroe National Monument.
+At the light, take the left fork and then the first left onto Eustis Lane.
+For the east launch, continue along Eustis Lane (becomes Stilwell Drive) for a half mile.
+For the western launch, turn sharp left onto Stilwell Road 200 feet after turning onto Eustis Lane and ignore the "Do Not Enter" signs.

 Good points: Shallow, protected water; almost always someone there if there is any wind; great rigging area; close parking and port-a-potties; fast food nearby; great chop-hop spot when the waters elsewhere get too dangerous.